gitcollect/GPU-Accelerated-Cryptography/README.md

 # GPU-Accelerated Cryptography

+Author: Yuqing Guan (yg2392)

 Crytographic part in the final project of GPU Computing

-Author: Yuqing Guan (yg2392)
+Including CPU- and GPU-based DES, AES and RSA